cloud-gov/product/adr/ADR-0009-shield-advanced.md

 ### WAF Rules

 We already use two Managed Rulesets: Amazon IP Reputation List and Known Bad Inputs.
-We will enable two additional Managed Rulesets: The Core Ruleset and Anonymous IP list.
-Both are recommended by AWS.
+We will enable one additional Managed Ruleset recommended by AWS: The Anonymous IP list.
+The Core ruleset is also recommended by AWS, but is likely to interfere with legitimate customer requests.
+We may enable it in COUNT mode to evaluate it.
 In addition, we will add a rate limiting rule, which limits the rate at which a single IP can make requests.

 ### Shield Advanced